joy-of-react/project-toast/README.md

 </button>
 ```

-I realize that these changes seem totally arbitrary / we haven't learned about this stuff!
-In the solution video, I'll explain exactly why all these changes are necessary.
+As I mentioned: I know these changes seem totally arbitrary, but don't worry!
+I'll explain everything in the solution video. 😄

 ---

-## Exercise 6: Custom hooks
+## Exercise 6: Extracting a custom hook

 Whew!
 We've done quite a bit with this lil’ `Toast` component!

-In the last exercise, we added an “escape” keyboard shortcut, to dismiss all toasts in a single keystroke.
+In the previous exercise, we added an “escape” keyboard shortcut, to dismiss all toasts in a single keystroke.
 This is a very common pattern, and it requires a surprising amount of boilerplate in React.

 Let's build a **custom reusable hook** that makes it easy to reuse this boilerplate to solve future problems.